-We have audited the financial statements of Northern Ireland Water Alpha Limited ('the Company') for the year ended 31 March 2021 set out on pages 10 to 26, which comprise the profit and loss account and other comprehensive income, balance sheet, statement of changes in equity and related notes, including the summary of significant accounting policies set out in note 1.
+We have audited the financial statements of Northern Ireland Water Alpha Limited ('the Company') for the year ended 31 March 2022 set out on pages 10-26 which comprise the profit and loss account and other comprehensive income, balance sheet, statement of changes in equity and related notes, including the summary of significant accounting policies set out in note 1.
 The financial reporting framework that has been applied in their preparation is UK Law and FRS 101 Reduced Disclosure Framework.

-In our opinion:
+In our opinion, the accompanying financial statements:

-- the financial statements give a true and fair view of the state of the Company's affairs as at 31 March 2021 and of its profit for the period then ended; - the financial statements have been properly prepared in accordance with FRS 101 Reduced Disclosure Framework; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the Company's affairs as at 31 March 2022 and of its profit for the year then ended: - have been properly prepared in accordance with FRS 101 Reduced Disclosure Framework issued by the UK's Financial Reporting Council; and - have been properly prepared in accordance with the requirements of the Companies Act 2006.